 The Strip – Las Vegas, Nevada

 The Las Vegas Strip may have a reputation for being gaudy and over the top, but it’s not as if this isn’t the point.
 And the bottom line is it’s quite something to see (and enjoy up close).
 Essentially, a long street packed with brightly lit casinos and resorts on both sides, it’s unlike any other urban area in the country or the world for that matter.
 The Strip is actually surprisingly impressive in daylight, but it’s best seen at night when the lights come on and the city really comes alive.

 Churchill Downs – Louisville, Kentucky

-Churchill Downs is the name of the venue where the Kentucky Derby horse race is held annually.
-The race is positively overflowing with tradition.
-It has now been run 144 times, it’s become one of the biggest horse racing events for bettors, and it’s essentially the crown jewel of American racing.
+Churchill Downs is the name of the venue where the Kentucky Derby horse race is held annually, and it’s positively overflowing with tradition.
+It has been run 144 times, has become one of the biggest horse racing events for bettors, and it’s essentially the crown jewel of American racing.
 All of this tradition is evident on the grounds, which are striking in an old-fashioned sort of way, yet complete with modern amenities.
 It’s really a nice place to watch a race.

 Yellowstone – Wyoming

 Yellowstone may be the most famous national park in the U.S., and with good reason.
 Here you’ll see some of the astounding natural appeal of northern America, evident throughout the park but showcased at a few destinations within the park in particular.
 Old Faithful, a famous geyser that erupts from the land periodically, is in Yellowstone, as are a few volcanic hot springs that look like something from another planet in a sci-fi film.

 Smoky Mountains – Various States